Frequently asked questions

 How will this plant impact air quality in the region?

-The new plant will become operational only if it receives an Air Permit from the Virginia Department of Environmental Quality (VDEQ) stating it will meet stringent air quality standards under the U.S. Clean Air Act and VDEQ regulations.
+The new plant will become operational only if it receives an Air Permit from the Virginia Department of Environmental Quality (DEQ) stating it will meet stringent air quality standards under the U.S. Clean Air Act and DEQ regulations.

 The Clean Air Act establishes the process for protecting public health from air emissions.
 This is done through National Ambient Air Quality Standards that are based on criteria allowing for an adequate margin of safety and are requisite to protect the public health.